act-rules/act-rules.github.io/pages/glossary/included-in-the-accessibility-tree.md

 <span style="position: absolute; top:-9999em">ACT rules</span>
 ```

 Although the `span` element with an `id` of "label" is not itself included in the accessibility tree, it still provides an [accessible name](#accessible-name) to the other `span`, via the `aria-labelledby` attribute.
 Thus, it is still indirectly exposed to users of assistive technologies.
+Removing an element from the accessibility tree is not enough to remove all accessibility concerns from it since it can still be indirectly exposed.

 ```html
 <span id="label" style="display:none">ACT rules</span>